archmisha/mediarss/src/main/resources/readme.txt

 what if the tracked shows schedule download job was broken and next time it runs we skipped an episode? when a shows becomes tracked - dwnload its full schedule

-subtitles chaged - need the green info that subtitle preferences were saved

 about your schedule in the site i think it would be better user experience if the user could choose time zone for the series release.

 add kickass torrents parser and add it to torrentz parsing like piratebay - to check need to be able to download how i met your mother s02.e03